cran-task-views/ChemPhys/ChemPhys.md

     from contemporary astronomy research, many of which are described in the aforementioned textbook 'Modern Statistical Methods for Astronomy with R Applications'.
--   The `r pkg("astrolibR")` package presents an R interface to low-level utilities and codes from the [Interactive Data Language (IDL) Astronomy Users Library](http://idlastro.gsfc.nasa.gov) .
 -   The `r pkg("CRAC")` collects R functions for cosmological research, with its main functions being similar to the python library, cosmolopy.